nathanday/Intonation/README.md

 * No built in help.
 * "Use Selection for Find" doesn't work.
 * Needs to be more choices in presents and a way for user to add there own.
-* Equal temperament is not supported AS well, some of the information is based around just intonation.
+* Equal temperament is not supported as well, some of the information is based around just intonation.